Days out for children

 The ideal day out for children

-As well as the chance to ride a fantastic steam or diesel engine in authentic carriages from the steam era, mid-way along the Severn Valley Railway line is The Engine House.
-It is here where you can interact with many steam engines, carriages and play in the park with it’s fantastic surroundings.
-It is also home to our restaurant, the 'Flag & Whistle Food Stop.
+You have the chance to ride a in a train hauled by steam or diesel engines in authentic carriages from the steam era.
+Also, mid-way along the Severn Valley line is The Engine House, which is where where you can interact with many steam engines, carriages and have fun in the Children's Playground.
+It is also home to the 'Highley Cafe'.